oskarkk/minecraft-tg/README.md

 # minecraft-tg

 Bash/python script which links chats in Telegram messenger with in-game chat on Spigot Minecraft server and allows sending commands to Spigot remotely.
+Optionally it also sends notifications every time someone logs in/out to Telegram users which send "/start" command to the bot.

 Every chat message on the Minecraft server is sent to the selected Telegram chat and every message from that chat is sent to the Minecraft server.
 Another selected chat gets the entire server log sent to it live.